My Name Is Shingo: Summary

 However, Satoru's father loses his job and his family falls apart, while Marin's father is sent to the UK for work, ripping the two apart from each other.
 Fearing an end to their childhood and rejecting adulthood, the two decide to get married and have children.
-They ask the robot Monroe how to create children and are told to jump from the top of 333 (to whatever is there).
+They ask the robot Monroe how to create children and are told to jump from the top of 333.
 They interpret this to be the 333-meter-tall Tokyo Tower.
-They leap and a miracle happens: a spark of consciousness is born within the robot Monroe.
+They climb it, and leap (into a rescue helicopter), and a miracle happens: a spark of consciousness is born within the robot Monroe.
 Satoru and Marin are separated after this without knowing about their child.
 Unable to forget Marin, Satoru inputs his feelings for her in Monroe before moving.
-As its conscious grows, in a search for its origins, the robot searches for Marin to convey Satoru's message.
+As its consciousness grows, in a search for its origins, the robot searches for Marin to convey Satoru's message.

-The robot Monroe chooses a name for himself: —a masculine name—taking one character each from his father and mother's names.
-Shingo continues to evolve and travels to Europe to find his mother.
-Marin is in the UK, where she has been deceived by a boy named Robin.
-Shingo saves his mother and receives a message from her about her feelings for Satoru.

-Shingo seeks his father—now living in Niigata—to convey Marin's message.
-Undertaking much damage, Shingo slowly falls apart and beings to loose his memory.
-With his final energy, he at last meets his father with only one word left in his memory: "love".
+The robot Monroe chooses a name for himself: Shingo (真悟)—a masculine name—taking one character each from his father and mother's names.
+Shingo continues to evolve and travels to Europe to find his mother, Marin.
+She and her parents are now in the UK.
+Marin's father is on a mission to link the Japanese and British economies, but arrives to find industrial unrest, a boycott on Japanese goods, and rioting over Japanese electronics, incited by a British toy company.
+He visits the toy company and finds the world's leading capitalists are meeting there, and conspiring to erase Japan from the world economy.
+Some unknown faction seems to have a secret program to produce secret weapon, involving parts that Shingo made in the factory.
+Robin, a son of British Diplomat, shows desire for Marin, and tricks her to lock her in an underground bunker.
+He wants to marry her in Jerusalem.
+Meanwhile, Shingo enhances his mind with the global network of cables and satellites, to become a god in the form of a baby.
+He tries to save his mother from forced marriage by dropping a part of a satellite on Robin, but Robin puts Marin in its path.
+So Shingo drops himself in front of her.
+The debris hits Shingo and ricochets to kill Robin.
+But Shingo lost his human form, and Marin's childhood is gone so she cannot recognize the broken parts of machine as the robot that is her child.
+He makes up his mind to bring her message to his father as his next mission anyway.